Jahia/content-integrity/docs/embedded-tests.md

 ## PublicationSanityDefaultCheck

-When a node is flagged as published in the `default` workspace, then a node with the same identifier must exist in the `live` workspace.
+When a node is flagged as published in the `default` workspace or is of type `jmix:autoPublish`, then a node with the same identifier must exist in the `live` workspace.
 If the node has no pending modification, then the path must be the same in the two workspaces.

 ### Dealing with errors

 If the node is flagged as published, but there's no live node with the same identifier, then you need to remove the property `j:published` from the node in the default workspace.
 Then you can republish the node if needed.

+If the node is of type `jmix:autoPublish`, but there's no live node with the same identifier, then you can do any modification on the node in `default`, what should trigger the publication of the node.

 If the node has no pending modification but its path differs in the `live` workspace, then you can do a fake modification on the node (for example, adding some blank at the end of a richtext, or changing the value of a property, and then setting back the initial value) in order to get back the possibility to publish the node.